Return to menu

 When the matter becomes reduced to a contest of certainty, it is hard to admit that our evidence only gives us limited and probabilistic knowledge while they assert that their faith gives them complete and absolute knowledge.
 But, consider the cost of over-stating our knowledge...

 If we over-emphasize our certainty, we make the same mistake they make.
 We let them pull us down to their level.
 We no longer set the better example.
 Our cups become full.
 We transition from being learners to being preachers.

 We cannot engage in a contest of baseless certainty.
 That is a game we will lose every time.
 Our cups must never become full.
 Certainty is anathema to learning, and singularities represent places where learning is needed most.
 So we must never express certainty about a singularity!
 When we understand that part of the Universe correctly, it will no longer be a singularity.

 I believe the tendency to want to reciprocate in kind is very powerful.
-Just as their expressions of baseless certainty makes us want to reciprocate by emphasizing our opposing certainty, I think if we become stalwart examples of intellectual humility, they may start to feel a stronger pull toward learning than we recognize.
-But if not, we should always be open to learning anyway.
+Just as their expressions of baseless certainty make us want to reciprocate by emphasizing our opposing certainty, I think if we become stalwart examples of intellectual humility, maybe they will start feeling a desire to learn something new too.
+But if not, we should always be open to learning ourselves anyway.

 The singularity in artificial intelligence

 Ray Kurzweil rather famously used the term "singularity" to refer to a future time when machines become as proficient as humans at advancing knowledge, especially in the domain of artificial intelligence.
 He also made several over-optimistic predictions about how quickly we were approaching that moment in time.
 Because his predictions turned out to be wrong, he has been called a false prophet of the robot apocalypse.

 It looks like Kurzweil may have made two subtle mistakes: